Real Estate Lead-Based Paint Disclosures and Facts

 Lead can affect everyone in the family, but children are often at highest risk, especially small children who don't hesitate to put things in their mouths -- like paint chips that could contain lead.

 - Sellers must disclose in writing any information about known lead paint in the home.
-If sellers have performed lead tests, they must share the test results.

 - Sales contracts must give buyers up to 10 days to check for lead hazards.
 Homebuyers aren't required to test for lead--but they must be given the opportunity to do so.
 You might see this information on a special addendum attached to the purchase contract.